PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 To create your Apptainer container from the definition file (Singularity.def), follow these steps on the UGent HPC system:

-1. Navigate to your scratch directory
+1. Navigate to your scratch directory.
 The HPC environment only allows container builds in the scratch space:

 ```r
 cd $VSC_SCRATCH